We may earn affiliate commissions for the recommended products. Learn more.

 Types of port forwarding

 There are several types of port forwarding, with each of them serving different purposes.
-Local and remote port forwarding uses the TCP port 22, or SSH Tunneling.
+Local and remote port forwarding uses the TCP port 22 or SSH tunneling:

 • Local port forwarding.
 This type of port forwarding is used when you want to use your LAN device to get data from a destination that you don’t have access to, but a device in the middle, or an intermediate, has.
 This allows for data to be pulled from the remote destination to your local device.

 • Remote port forwarding.
 This type of port forwarding allows your device to be visible to other remote devices or on the internet.
-In this case, data is being pushed from your device to the remote destination server, and then back to the source port and to your device.
-With remote forwarding, anyone on the internet or remote device can get access to your device.
+In this case, data is being pushed from your device to the remote destination server and then back to the source port and to your device.
+With remote forwarding, anyone on the internet or a remote device can get access to your device.

 • Dynamic port forwarding.
-Dynamic port forwarding is virtually an extension of the local port forwarding.
+Dynamic port forwarding is virtually an extension of local port forwarding.
 The difference is that any program from your LAN device can use the SSH tunnel and access any remote destination port by using only one port on your side.
 Dynamic port forwarding works by creating a proxy of sorts.

 What is port forwarding used for?